-15 Years Ago: Anthrax Refuse to Change Their Name After Bio-Terrorism Scare
+When Anthrax Refused to Change Their Name After Bio-Terrorism Scare

 But at the time, the outlets and pundits wanted to know one burning question: Would the thrash legends be changing their name so they wouldn’t be associated with bio-terrorism?
 On Oct.
 10, 2001, the group released a statement confirming it would, before revealing it was all a bit of humor meant to lighten the heavy mood.

-“In light of current events, we are changing the name of the band to something more friendly: Basket Full of Puppies,” the missive, penned by Ian, began.
+“In light of current events, we are changing the name of the band to something more friendly: Basket Full of Puppies,” began the missive, which penned by Ian.
 “Actually, just the fact that we are making jokes about our name sucks.

 “In the 20 years we’ve been known as Anthrax, we never thought the day would come that our name would actually mean what it really means," he continued.
 "When I learned about anthrax in my senior year biology class, I thought the name sounded 'metal.'
 Everyone in my neighborhood had a band with an 'er' name, like 'Ripper' or 'Deceiver' or 'Killers,' and I wanted to be different.
 'Anthrax' sounded cool, aggressive and nobody knew what it was.
 Until a few years ago, most people thought we’d made it up.
 Even our 1985 album, Spreading the Disease, was just a play on the name.
 We were spreading our music to the masses.”